 If you want a purple ceiling, then it will be fine, if not, then stay away.

-My best advice to you in the meantime is to ignore the painter and your husband.
+My best advice to you in the meantime is to ignore the painter and and maybe your husband.
+Or, have him read this post, please.

 Painting the ceiling a dark color will make it appear HIGHER, not lower.
 Dark colors recede and light colors advance.
 Bright colors also advance more than cool colors.